101 Unique Things to Do in Asheville NC & Western NC

 Whitewater Rafting & Kayaking

 We are lucky enough to have six rivers near Asheville that are good for rafting and kayaking.
 Find professional companies that provide rafting guides, so no experience is necessary.
-You can even… read more
+You can… read more

 We are lucky enough to have six rivers near Asheville that are good for rafting and kayaking.
 Find professional companies that provide rafting guides, so no experience is necessary.
 You can even learn how to kayak in the rapids or paddleboard on a lake.